A CLT for the characteristic polynomial of random Jacobi matrices, and the G$\beta$E: The scalar regime

 \subsection{The contributing regime: $(1-\varepsilon)k_0 \leq k \leq k_0-l_0$.}

 Recall that $l_0=\kappa k_0^{1/3}$.
 We study the recursion for the $\delta_k$ in the region where $\alpha_k$ is getting close to $1$.
 This corresponds to $|z_k|$ approaching $2$, the edge of the support of the semi-circle law.
-The strategy remains the same: in this subsection, we study the auxiliary sequences $\bdelta_k$ and $\overline{\Delta_k}$.
-In the next subsection we will prove that, with a probability going to $1$ as $\kappa\to\infty$, those auxiliary sequences remain sufficiently close to the sequences $\delta_k$ and $\Delta_k$ to obtain the result.
+The strategy remains the same: in this section, we study the auxiliary sequences $\bdelta_k$ and $\overline{\Delta_k}$.
+In the following Section \ref{sec-det}, we will prove that, with a probability going to $1$ as $\kappa\to\infty$, those auxiliary sequences remain sufficiently close to the sequences $\delta_k$ and $\Delta_k$ to obtain the result.

 In this part, it is convenient to reindex the sequences with respect to the distance to $k_0$, through the following operation. \begin{definition}[Star indices] For $l\in \{0,\ldots,k_0\}$, we define the operator $l\mapsto l^*\in \{0,\ldots,k_0\}$ by $l^* =k_0-l.$ \end{definition}